Sweet Berry Farm in Middletown, RI integrated pest mgmt / GAP certified

 Sweet Berry Farm is a full service specialty food market featuring farm fresh fruits and vegetables, local dairy products, artisan cheeses, and quality meats.
 Our kitchen produces baked goods, soups, sandwiches, pizzas and gourmet meals to eat in or take out.

 The farm stand also has beautifully arranged bouquets and cut flowers for immediate purchase.
-Special orders can be ordered for any future event ranging from weddings to private parties.
-Sweet Berry Farm’s flora arrangements are perfect for any occasion.

 Farm Fresh RI regularly updates the Local Food Guide.
 Let Farm Fresh RI know if something is inaccurate.